OpenDevICON/opendevicon/docs/scoreMethods.md

 ## Payable Methods
 Methods decorated with **@payable** are permitted to receive incoming ICX.

-**call_bet Method**
-This method is used to place your bet for playing the game.
+**call_bet Method**:- This method is used to place your bet for playing the game.

-Method defination:-
+Method definition:-
 ```py
 @payable
 @external